Loralee: The Dimestore Novella

 “I’m not calling you a liar, Bill.
-I’m thinking that you don’t have your facts straight.
+I think that you don’t have your facts straight.
 How could you, since you don’t really know anything about it?
 I don’t have anything to do with any of those operations.
 I work for your father at the ranch.”
 Henry said.

 “Oh, that’s hardly ALL you do.”
-Jan rolled her eyes and made a pffft noise that she was particularly fond of.
+Jan rolled her eyes and made a pfft noise that she was particularly fond of.

-“So, let me see if I understand this, since you are all so hesitant to break my heart.”
-Loralee gave her daughter a polite smile, the second-runner-up smile that she’d only ever had to give once in her life but thought that she remembered well enough how to do.
-She realized that her daughter had never learned those things from her, manners.
-“Malcom and James are running a prostitution ring and there are drugs involved?
+“So, let me see if I understand this since you are all so hesitant to break my heart.”
+Loralee gave her daughter a polite smile, a second-runner-up smile that she’d only ever had to give once in her life but thought that she remembered well enough how to do.
+She realized that her daughter had never learned those things from her, things like manners.
+“Malcolm and James are running a prostitution ring, and there are drugs involved?
 Sounds simple enough.
 Do they even still sell real estate?”

 “Of course, Mom, of course.
 Business has been booming too.
 We’ve got a high rise in negotiations and broke ground on three new developments last spring, all the lots are sold.
 And Carmichael, he thinks that he’s got the mine rights all sewed up.
 I’ve been to the sight, I think it’s a good chance there’s money to be made there.”
 Bill was rambling, excited.
 “Sorry.”
 He said, looking at his hat.